MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/guide-to-setting-up-viva-connections.md

 ### Get started
 1.  **Prepare home site and global navigation design -** To ensure that your navigational design is a success, review best practices on how to design and set up your [SharePoint information architecture](information-architecture-modern-experience.md).
 2.  **Modernize sites and pages -** Only modern SharePoint sites and pages can be viewed in Microsoft Teams, otherwise they will open in a separate browser window.
 Learn more about how to [modernize SharePoint sites](/sharepoint/dev/transform/modernize-classic-sites) and [pages](/sharepoint/dev/transform/modernize-userinterface-site-pages).
 If you are not using modern SharePoint yet, review the [Guide to the modern experience in SharePoint](guide-to-sharepoint-modern-experience.md).
-3.  **Consider whether you will need a multilingual experience -** You'll need to start by enabling your home site with a default language. <<<<Needs more info and link to new doc
+3.  **Consider whether you will need a multilingual experience -** You'll need to start by enabling your home site with a default language.

 ### Permissions